 IoT Hardware and Cybersecurity

 A typical IoT architecture consists of the physical layer, which consists of IoT sensors and actuators, which may be connected in the form of a star, linear, mesh, or tree network topology.
-The IoT devices can process the data collected by the IoT sensors at the physical layer or can be sent to the fog/cloud computing layers for analysis through IoT access and Internet core networks.
-The Fog/cloud computing nodes perform lightweight or advanced analytics on the data, and the result may be sent to users for decision-making or to IoT actuators to perform a specific task or control a given system or process.
+The IoT devices can process the data collected by the IoT sensors at the physical layer or send it to the fog/cloud computing layers for analysis through IoT access and Internet core networks.
+The Fog/cloud computing nodes perform lightweight or advanced analytics on the data, and the result may be sent to users for decision-making or IoT actuators to perform a specific task or control a given system or process.
 This implies that in an IoT infrastructure, we may have IoT devices, wireless access points, gateways, fog computing nodes, internet routers and switches, telecommunication transmission equipment, cellular base stations, servers, databases, cloud computing nodes, mobile applications, and web applications.
 All these hardware devices and applications constitute attack surfaces that cybercriminals can target to compromise IoT devices.

-In implementing IoT security, it is important to consider the kind of hardware found in IoT systems, from the IoT device level through the IoT networks, fog computing nodes, and Internet core networks to the cloud.
-Security of traditional Internet and cloud-based infrastructure is very complex but less challenging due to the massive amount of computing and communication resources that are deployed to handle cybersecurity algorithms and applications that are used to eliminate vulnerabilities, detect and prevent cyberattacks to ensure the confidentiality, integrity, and availability of data and information systems.
+In implementing IoT security, it is vital to consider the kind of hardware found in IoT systems, from the IoT device level through the IoT networks, fog computing nodes, and internet core networks to the cloud.
+Security of traditional internet and cloud-based infrastructure is very complex but less challenging due to the massive amount of computing and communication resources that are deployed to handle cybersecurity algorithms and applications that are used to eliminate vulnerabilities, detect and prevent cyberattacks to ensure the confidentiality, integrity, and availability of data and information systems.
 In the case of IoT devices, the computing and communication resources are very limited due to the limited energy required to power the IoT device.
 Hence, energy-hungry and computationally expensive cybersecurity algorithms and applications can not be used to secure IoT nodes.
 This hardware limitation makes IoT devices vulnerable to cyberattacks and easy to compromise.

 IoT hardware vulnerabilities